David Angel (judge)

-David Norman Angel KC (born 5 July 1944) was a Judge of the Supreme Court of the Northern Territory, Australia.
+David Norman Angel KC (born 5 July 1944) was a judge of the Supreme Court of the Northern Territory, Australia.
 He was appointed to the court on 8 May 1989.
 Justice Angel retired on 20 January 2010.
-At the time of his retirement he was the Northern Territory's longest serving resident Judge.
+At the time of his retirement, he was the Northern Territory's longest serving resident judge.

-Education and legal work

 Justice Angel was educated at Prince Alfred College in South Australia and later attended the University of Adelaide.
 He was admitted to the South Australian Bar in 1967 and practised as a partner with the Adelaide law firm of Piper, Bakewell and Piper until 1974.
-In 1975 Justice Angel joined the South Australian Independent Bar where he remained until taking up his appointment on the Northern Territory Supreme Court bench.
+In 1975 Angel joined the South Australian Independent Bar, where he remained until taking up his appointment on the Northern Territory Supreme Court bench.
 He was appointed as a Queen's Counsel in 1981.